arnav12344/tp/docs/DeveloperGuide.md

 **Target user profile**: University students who

-*  want to make friends and grow their professional networks by having an all-in-one platform that consolidates all the information (contact details, interests, academic backgrounds and work experience).
+*  want to make friends and grow their professional networks by having an all-in-one platform that consolidates all the information (contact details, interests, birthday, academic backgrounds and work experience).
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions